LuisRusso-INESC-ID/SPCM/README.md

 The makefile provides several compilation options, for debugging, profiling etc.

-To obtain a simple testing binary simply invoque the makefile in the `src` directory.
+To obtain a testing binary invoque the makefile in the `src` directory.

 ```
 cd src
 make
 ```

 If all went well this should produce a binary named `./project`.

+### Running

-This is a simple binary that uses simulated annealing to sparsify a parity check matrix.
+The binary uses simulated annealing to sparsify a parity check matrix.
 The input matrix should be given in [alist] format.
 The command `SYNOPSIS` is the following:

 ```
 SYNOPSIS